-Cowboy Cookies are soft, chewy, and loaded with a variety of flavors and textures — from oats and coconut to chocolate chips and pecans — making them hearty and totally addictive!
+Cowboy Cookies are soft, chewy, and totally addictive, loaded with a variety of flavors and textures — from oats and coconut to chocolate chips and pecans!

 A few days ago I had a craving for cookies, which happened to coincide with my need to come up with a little sweet treat for an upcoming Girls’ Night Out.
 However, I knew that if I made cookies for my mom get-together, I’d have to ensure that there would be enough extras for my